SaaStr AI 2026 recap

 What is the real difference between Helply and Fin?

 Fin is an AI deflection agent on Intercom's B2C-shaped, Messenger-first platform.
-Helply is built for B2B accounts, so it works each ticket for revenue signals, not just deflection, at half the per-resolution price.
+Helply is built for B2B accounts, so it works each ticket for revenue signals, not just deflection, for one flat price per ticket.

 How much does Fin cost per resolution?

 Fin is $0.99 per resolution, with a 50-resolution monthly minimum, no volume discounts, and no spending cap.
-Helply resolves the same tickets at $0.50.
+On Helply, unlimited resolutions are included in the $1 per-ticket price.

 Do I still pay for Intercom seats if I use Fin?

 Yes.
 Fin runs on an Intercom plan at $39 to $139 per seat per month, billed on top of per-resolution charges.
-Helply's helpdesk is free with unlimited seats.
+Helply has no seat fees at all.

-How much does a 10-agent team pay on Helply vs. Fin?
+How much does a B2B team pay on Helply vs. Fin?

 Does Helply support Slack Connect for B2B customer support?